 For its lightweight design, this jacket is surprisingly warm when both wet and dry.
 Loaded with 70-g/m^3 of 100% polyester insulation, it holds warmth generated by the body in conditions that aren't too cold.
-We prefer to wear this jacket on its own in the shoulder seasons like Fall and Spring.
-It also functions well as a Summer jacket in colder environments like the alpine.
+We prefer to wear this jacket on its own in the shoulder seasons like fall and spring.
+It also functions well as a summer jacket in colder environments like the alpine.
 For the winter, it works wonderfully as an additional layer to wear underneath a shell when strolling through town, or as your only layer of warmth during cold morning runs, when temperatures are dipping well into the negatives.

 It's thinner in design, but paired with gloves and additional layers it makes for a wonderful winter activewear piece.

 When temperatures were seriously cold, and winds were ripping, this jacket was not the first choice to wear on a stroll at night with the dog, nor did we want to wear it simply to get the doorsteps of our friend's house during Thanksgiving.
-That said, it is our favorite for throwing on when running down snowy streets or cross-country skiing on local trails.

 Weight & Compression